stephank16/relateto/_sources/intro.md

 # Relate to Blog

-Learning to relate includes remembering relating experiences and practicing
+Learning to relate includes remembering and transcending relating experiences and practicing

 this will be the (initial) focus of the evolving note collection in this blog

-..tbc..
 ---------------------------------
-static deploy action
+deploy action gh command

 Overview